moq-wg/moq-transport/draft-ietf-moq-transport.md

 # Data Streams {#data-streams}

+A publisher sends Objects matching a subscription on Data Streams.

 All unidirectional MOQT streams, as well as all datagrams, start with a variable-length integer indicating the type of the stream in question.